 How to Compress PDF Files in Java

 In this article, we will explore the IronPDF library to compress PDF files in Java.
-We will also provide code sample to help you understand the import process and implement it in your own projects.
+We will also provide a code sample to help you understand the import process and implement it in your own projects.

 IronPDF: PDF Library